CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 			# use modulo operator on the verse's index to sep 10% of data to dev, 10 % to test,
 			# and remaining 80% to train
 			# if the remainder of i/10 equals 0
-			# write lines with orth tag, source language, triple bar, and target language to dev set
+			# then write lines with orth tag, source language, triple bar, and target language to dev set
 			if i % 10 == 0:
 				dev_file.write(f"<sax> {eng} ||| {ood}\n")
-			# # if the remainder of i/10 equals 1
+			# if the remainder of i/10 equals 1
-			# write lines with orth tag, source language, triple bar, and target language to test set
+			# then write lines with orth tag, source language, triple bar, and target language to test set
 			elif i % 10 == 1:
 			    test_file.write(f"<sax> {eng} ||| {ood}\n")
 			# write remaining lines to train